Felix-Kariuki/Mpesa-UI-clone-JetpackCompose/README.md

 # Mpesa-UI-clone-JetpackCompose

-Let's Challenge ourselves and build this Mpesa Ui clone using Jetpack Compose and lets come with the "perfect" UI
+Let's Challenge ourselves and build this Mpesa App UI clone using Jetpack Compose and lets come with the "perfect" UI

 ## Contributing